monsoonmaelstrom/book2/book2.md

 “What do you want, Lisette?”
 I finally ask her, since she obviously has something on her mind and isn’t going to broach it on her own.

-“I want you to do it,” she says quickly, her hands clenched into fists.
+“I want you to do it,” she proclaims quickly, her hands clenched into fists.

 “You’re sure?”
-I ask.
+I probe.
 “Because you don’t look sure.”

 “I’m sure.”